NEMS is the Nagios Enterprise Monitoring Server for Single Board Computers

 The goal with NEMS Linux is to provide a free, full-featured, up to date drop in Nagios Enterprise Monitoring Server for Raspberry Pi 3 and other SBCs.
 It has all the bells and whistles while being optimized for solid stability and fast performance.

-The original NEMS Linux release was based (with big thanks to Ryan Siegel) on NagiosPi, with many of the settings reflective of the NagiosPi Wheezy distro (which is now obsolete).
+The original NEMS Linux release was based (with big thanks to Ryan Siegel) on NagiosPi, with many of the settings reflective of the NagiosPi Wheezy distro.

-NEMS Linux has since become a popular drop-in Nagios distro for the Raspberry Pi (and other SBCs) with a major release twice per year.
+NEMS Linux has since become a popular drop-in Nagios distro for the Raspberry Pi and other SBCs, with a major release at least once per year.

 Nagios® Core™ is an Open Source system and network monitoring application.
 It watches hosts and services that you specify, alerting you when things go bad and when they get better.